-Experimental data in animals suggest that epirubicin may cause fetal harm when administered to a pregnant woman.
+Experimental data in animals suggest that epirubicin may cause fetal harm when administered to a pregnant woman (see Section 5.3).
 Avoid the use of epirubicin during the 1st trimester.
 Available human data do not establish the presence or absence of major birth defects and miscarriage related to the use of epirubicin during the 2nd and 3rd trimesters.